Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Edge loss probability in the finite-size chain

 It should be noted that the above two conditions for edge burst are discussed for an infinite-size chain, where boundary effects are negligible.
-In a finite-size chain, however, the loss probability at the edge exhibits a much more intricate behavior, as shown in Fig.~\ref{fig-1}(b-c), where the numerical dependence of $P_1$ on $\gamma$ for different $t_1$ with length $L=100$ are plotted.
-For $|t_2|\geq |t_1|$, $P_1$ vanishes at $\gamma=0$ due to the absence of the NHSE.
+In a finite-size chain, however, the loss probability at the edge exhibits a much more intricate behavior, as shown in Fig.~\ref{fig-1}(b) and ~\ref{fig-1}(c), where the numerical dependence of $P_1$ on $\gamma$ for different $t_1$ with length $L=100$ is plotted.
+Here, the edge burst in finite-size systems can still be defined as $P_1\gg P_{\text{min}}$.
+For $|t_2|\geqslant |t_1|$, $P_1$ vanishes at $\gamma=0$ due to the absence of the NHSE.
 As $\gamma$ increases, the curves of $P_1$ for different $t_1$ initially grow rapidly with nearly identical slopes, reach a maximum, and then gradually decrease.
 In particular, $P_1$ becomes small for large $\gamma$.
 Moreover, a larger $t_1$ leads to a higher peak value of $P_1$.
 Even for $|t_2|<|t_1|$, corresponding to the condition of imaginary gap opening, a sizable loss probability at the edge can still emerge, as shown in Fig.~\ref{fig-1}(c).
 In this case, each curve contains two segments of growth and decay, giving rise to two distinct peaks.
-The first segment occurs in a narrow interval of $\gamma$, while the second rise appears after the decay and reaches a higher peak as $\gamma$ further increases.
+The first segment occurs in a narrow interval of $\gamma$, while the second rise appears after the decay and reaches a higher peak as $\gamma$ increases further.

 Before proceeding with a detailed analysis, we highlight two key distinctions between the finite chain and the infinite chain.
-First, the coexistence of NHSE and imaginary gap closing does not necessarily guarantee that $P_1$ remains much larger than $P_{\text{min}}$.
+First, the coexistence of the NHSE and imaginary gap closing does not necessarily guarantee that $P_1$ remains much larger than $P_{\text{min}}$.
 Second, within an appropriate range of $\gamma$, the NHSE together with imaginary gap opening can also induce the edge burst.